LePips/UofUCatalogParser/README.md

 Was mainly created so that a REST api could be used against course lists, for any reason.

+Works for catalog HTML layout as of Feb.
+10, 2022.

 ### Usage

 Install requirements, then run `parser.py`.